mtollefsen/notebooks/README.md

 ![Overwatch League Database organized](https://user-images.githubusercontent.com/97869630/152306351-3733b08d-6449-48ed-9d1a-a62543a7ee78.PNG)

 ## Takeaways
-- I improved my cleaning skills, a few commands that helped with determining problems in the dataset include:
+- I improved my cleaning skills, a few expressions that helped with determining problems in the dataset include:
   -  IS / IS NOT NULL
   -  DISTINCT
+  -  COUNT(column) <> COUNT(DISTINCT(column))